OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/30 January 2021.md

 - The asteroid belt is the remnants of **Kantek**.
 - Most of Kantek's mass disintegrated into dust and was ejected from the solar system.
-- The planetary explosion affected other planets and left evidence on Earth.

 ---